OSU football: Beavers can't keep pace with high-powered Buckeyes

 The Buckeyes went 65 yards in eight plays to regain the lead as Weber capped the drive with a 16-yard run and a 14-7 lead with 8:20 left.

-After forcing a punt, Haskins and the Buckeyes were back at it as he found Rashod Berry from six yards out to a 21-7 lead.
+After forcing a punt, Haskins and the Buckeyes were back at it as he found Rashod Berry from 6 yards out to a 21-7 lead.

-The Beavers appeared to catch a break when Kee Whetzel recovered a muffed Buckeyes punt at the Ohio State 24 late in the first but failed to score as Jordan Choukair missed a 43-yard field goal attempt wide right to keep it a 21-7 game after 15 minutes.
+The Beavers appeared to catch a break when Kee Whetzel recovered a muffed Buckeyes punt at the Ohio State 24 late in the first.
+But they failed to score as Jordan Choukair missed a 43-yard field goal attempt wide right to keep it a 21-7 game after 15 minutes.

 Haskins was 10 for 11 for 114 yards and two touchdowns in the opening quarter of his first career collegiate start.